 Whole Food Plant-Based Recipes

 We have found a lot of our Whole Food Plant-Based Diet recipes on sites like Budgetbytes.com and they have a lot of vegetarian options.
 Indian dishes are usually a good choice.
+(We also have some here at Whole Food Plant-Based Recipes or WFPBD Recipes)

 Also, Mediterranean diet recipes that are meatless are also good choices.
 You can also find a lot of Thai dishes that can be vegetarian or vegan as well.
 And finally, we have a couple of Mexican dishes that can be made by substituting black beans for meat and making them vegetarian.
 I will be posting some of our favorite meals here in the future!